 When you buy your fruit tree from Orange Pippin Fruit Trees we guarantee it for the first season in your garden whilst it gets established.
 If it doesn't grow successfully, we'll either replace it the following season or offer a refund - subject to some conditions

-Our replacement guarantee only applies to trees supplied to retail customers in the mainland of the United Kingdom and the continental United States (excluding Alaska).
+Our replacement guarantee only applies to trees supplied to retail customers in the continental United States (excluding Alaska).
 All other areas are currently excluded.

 The guarantee covers the first growing season after planting.
 If your tree dies in its second or third growing seasons after planting, we will offer a discount on the price of a replacement or similar tree.